 - Alumni: former UWC students, teachers and parents

 Before the meeting my girlfriend had written the title of every page that currently existed on the website on a sticky note.
 This helped the team to keep a visual overview as they combined and grouped the pages according to their target groups, until an overall structure emerged.

 The result was remarkable: we reduced the number of pages from 232 to 37, intuitively sorted into 6 sections.

 I had preselected a list of possible features to give the team a sense of what's possible.
 I also encouraged them to add further suggestions.
 The team then ranked the features by urgency and importance.

 Content Management System

 In preparation for the meeting I had researched and pre-selected three content management systems: CraftCMS, WordPress and Squarespace.
-I had also set up demo sites for each CMS so the team could try out and get a feel for the backend.
+I had also set up demo sites for each CMS so the team could try them out and get a feel for the interface.

 In the end the team decided to move forward with WordPress as it is open source, free, and has a large developer base.

 I spent the whole of May in Sketch drafting the design for the website.
 I shared my progress with the Berlin team through InVision where they were able to comment and discuss the mockups.
 They further shared the designs with members of the target groups.
 Their feedback in particular was extremely valuable and helped me to optimise the design further.